AliciaV15/AliciaV15/README.md

 # Hello! 👋 I'm Alicia

 Welcome to my GitHub profile!
 I'm a computer cience student , and here you'll find some of my projects and contributions.
-Explore and discover what I'm building!

-## About Me
+## My Areas Of Interest

+- 🖥️ Full-stack Development
+- 👾 Game Development
-- 🌱 I'm currently learning [something you're currently learning].
+- 🤖 Machine learning
-- 💬 Ask me about anything related to [a topic you're knowledgeable about].
-- 📫 How to reach me: [your email or social media links].

-## Featured Projects

-- [Project 1]: Brief description of the project and link.
-- [Project 2]: Brief description of the project and link.
-- [Project 3]: Brief description of the project and link.

 ## GitHub Stats